xia-fr/xmonad-config/README.md

 ```
 Open vim and `:PlugInstall` to have vim-plug install plugins as listed in .vimrc.

+Also make sure to install `vim-gtk3` so the copy/paste options interact with system clipboard.

 ### Firefox

 In preferences, density is `Compact` and `Title Bar` is checked.